 The number of the website pages matched the number of the project member countries; therefore, the decision was made to link the storyline of each illustration to one of the landmarks of the involved countries (The Heroes’ Square in Budapest (Hungary), Bojnice Castle in Slovakia, etc.)

 We came up with a lot of beautiful illustrations.
-They were so beautiful that we even were told to add some roughness to them to make them look like hand-drawn sketches.
+They were so beautiful that we were even told to add some roughness to them to make them look like hand-drawn sketches.
 The illustrations were also discussed with the project team in English.

 The major challenge was handling a large number of versions for different countries.
 The website supports 13 languages.
 Which of them should be downloaded is defined by the geolocation.
 Some of the versions are markedly different in their structure (for example, Hungary did not have any contest at all).
 We adapted the design of different website elements to the length of the words used for their counterparts in 13 languages.
 The portal was like a continually changing Lego construction site — new countries were being added, the general content was changing, some language versions were being extended through their own elements.